 Scuffs, caked mud, and grass stains on your running shoes are marks of pride.
 A little dirt here and there shows they’re getting good use, but don’t let it get out of control.
 Here’s how to clean running shoes and extend their life.

+A frequently asked question is if you can put your running shoes in the washing machine.
 First things first — do not, we repeat, do not machine wash or dry your shoes.
 Doing so seems like an easy way to get your running shoes clean but cutting corners in this way might set you back a pair of shoes.
 Tossing them in a spin cycle will definitely degrade the shoe material and could even damage your washer or dryer.
 Many newer washing machines have a hand-wash setting, but we recommend you just say no to machine cleaning your shoes in general.

 1. Brush the bottom of your shoes to remove as much mud and dirt as possible.